 ETFs: How Much Do They Really Cost?

-ETF expenses are usually stated in terms of a fund’s OER.
-The expense ratio is an annual rate the fund (not your broker) charges on the total assets it holds to pay for portfolio management, administration, and other costs.
+An ETF's operating expense ratio is the annual rate that the fund (not your brokerage) charges on the total assets it holds to pay for portfolio management, administration, and other costs.
+As an ongoing expense, the operating expense ratio is relevant for all investors but particularly for long-term, buy-and-hold investors.

-Today, many investors can trade listed ETFs online commission-free, including at Schwab.1 Thus, commission costs aren't as important of a consideration as they have been in the past.
+Today, many investors can trade listed ETFs online commission-free, including at Schwab.
+Thus, commission costs aren't as important of a consideration as they have been in the past.
 However, you'll still want to know what your broker charges for trade commissions, which can range from $0 to $25 or more (fees are often higher if you place a trade in person or over the phone).

 In cases where you pay commissions to trade ETFs, keep these two points in mind: